Smootw12/ecommerce/README.md

 ## How To Run

 This was made with an older version of Sanity CMS.
-You have to install the node-modules of the sub project sanitymedium
+You have to install the node-modules of the sub project ecommsanity

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).